How to Write a Short Story in 7 Simple Steps

 Step 4.
 Write a strong ending

-Nothing is more disappointing to a reader than an beautifully written story with a weak ending.
+Nothing is more disappointing to a reader than a beautifully written narrative with a weak ending.
 When you get to the end of your story, it may be tempting to dash off a quick one just to be done — but don’t give into temptation!

-If you have no idea how to end your story, go back and review it up to the penultimate scene, right before everything resolves.
+If you have no idea how to end your short fiction, go back and review it up to the penultimate scene, right before everything resolves.
 Then ask yourself: how would a reader want this story to end?
-The answer to this involves a combination of what would realistically happen and what is most impactful.
-Ernest Hemingway succinctly achieves this sort of ending in his short story Hills Like White Elephants, about a couple at an emotional crossroads:
+The answer to this involves a combination of what would realistically happen to the characters and what is most impactful.
+Ernest Hemingway succinctly achieves this sort of ending in Hills Like White Elephants, about a couple at an emotional crossroads:

 Then we noticed that in the second pillow was the indentation of a head.
 One of us lifted something from it, and leaning forward, that faint and invisible dust dry and acrid in the nostrils, we saw a long strand of iron-gray hair.

-Finally, after you’ve written your ending, ask yourself again: Does it make sense based on the preceding scenes?
+Finally, after you write your ending, ask yourself again: Does it make sense based on the preceding scenes?
 If there’s a twist, does the story hint at it without being too obvious?
 Most importantly, does it make a strong emotional impact?
-Once you can answer yes to all these questions, you’re ready to move on to editing.
+Once you can answer yes to all these questions, you’re ready to start editing.

 Step 5.
 Reread your story

-Read through your story from start to finish at least three times.
+Read through your whole story at least three times.
 Think about the flow of the words, the strength of your key emotion, and the consistency of your plot and characters.
-Make a note of any inconsistencies you find, even if you don’t think they matter — in a short story, something extremely minor can throw the whole narrative out of whack.
+Make a note of any inconsistencies you find, even if you don’t think they matter — something extremely minor can throw the whole narrative out of whack.

 Step 6.
 Edit yourself

 Editing for inconsistencies is always a hassle, especially in short stories, where even small plot holes are glaringly obvious.
 Revise however necessary to eliminate these.
-If you end up having to rewrite substantial portions of your story, remember to keep it consistent with your tone and key emotion.
+If you end up rewriting substantial portions of your story, remember to keep it consistent with your tone and key emotion.